aSetback/GoodBot/README.md

 ## General Commands
 ```
++archive
+  Move the channel to the 'Archives' category, and syncs the permissions with the category

 +clean X
-  Delete the previous X messages in chat.
-This does not work on mesages older than 20 days.
+  Delete the previous X messages in chat (Note: this does not work on mesages older than 20 days)

++nick Newname
+  Set your discord nickname, validated to be an allowed WoW name

 +quote
   Display a random quote